Best GPS trackers for kids tried and tested

 Testing the best GPS tracker for kids

-To fully put these GPS trackers through their paces, we called on our team of mum testers to try them out over the course of a few weeks with their children.
-We asked them to consider various factors that we know to be important to parents when they’re looking for the best GPS tracker for their little ones.
-These included how accurately they located the child, the ease of use and how intuitive they were to use, their durability, accuracy, battery life and value for money.
-We also asked them to give each a score out of 5, and score each of the criteria individually.
+To fully put these GPS trackers through their paces, we asked our mum testers to try them out over the course of a few weeks with their children.
+We asked them to consider how accurately they located their child, ease of use, how intuitive they were to use, their durability, accuracy, battery life and value for money.
+We also asked them to give each a score out of 5 and score each criteria individually.

 By thoroughly testing and reviewing these key aspects of a GPS tracker, we’ve been able to compare and contrast each to be sure that you’re getting the most in-depth and firsthand feedback from parents just like you, helping you to make an informed decision when buying a GPS tracker for your child.

-Choosing the best GPS tracker for your child is likely to be based on your personal priorities.
-For instance, the Weenect and AngelSense GPS trackers scored highly with their testers for accuracy and tracking but are more functional than fun.
-Conversely, the KiDSnav watch is less reliable as a tracker but more fun for little ones as a first smartwatch.
-You should also consider the subscription costs - Weenect and AngelSense both have subscriptions but AngelSense is a higher charge per month.
-However, AngelSense often offers a free device when you take out a subscription so it's worth seeing if this offsets the payments for your needs.
-If you're an iPhone user, the Apple Watch is a pricier option but doesn't require a subscription and would reliably track older children while being something they actually want to wear.
+Choosing the best GPS tracker for your child will be based on your priorities.
+For instance, the Weenect and AngelSense GPS trackers scored highly for accuracy and tracking, but are more functional than fun.
+The KiDSnav watch is less reliable as a tracker, but more fun for little ones as a first smartwatch.
+You should also consider subscription costs; Weenect and AngelSense both have subscriptions, however, AngelSense often offers a free device when you take out a subscription so it's worth seeing if this offsets the payments.
+If you're an iPhone user, the Apple Watch is a pricier and doesn't require a subscription and would reliably track older children while they are wearing it.
 If you just want to track your kid's belongings, the Apple AirTag comes highly rated by our testers.

 Best overall GPS tracker for kids